-Amtrak promises plan to fix aging Penn Station infrastructure
+After NJ Transit and LIRR delays, Amtrak vows to fix Penn Station but warns of more disruptions - amNewYork

 There were also two minor train derailments that snarled service in late March and early April.

+After the derailments, Amtrak announced it was conducting a joint inspection of all of Penn’s infrastructure along with the Federal Railroad Administration, as well as reviewing its maintenance practices.
+It has separately been replacing some components of its East River Tunnel tracks since 2011.

-The repeated equipment breakdowns and derailments in recent weeks have also caught the eye of elected officials.
+The repeated equipment breakdowns and derailments have also caught the eye of elected officials.
 Just last week, senators from New York and New Jersey urged U.S. Transportation Secretary Elaine Chao to examine firsthand the decaying train tunnels that threaten to cripple regional travel if they fail.

+Beth DeFalco, spokeswoman for the MTA, the LIRR’s parent agency, said the agency “will thoroughly review the plan once it is presented.”

 Back at Penn Station Tuesday evening, Grace Marin, 47, who was trying to get home to Long Beach, admitted that her commute was ruined.